KTH/devops-course/contributions/demo/week6/ollegu-smhanna/README.md

 ## Description

-We will start by extending the ability of OWASP ZAP by integrating the open-source tool RetireJS into the ZAP scanning process.
-RetireJS is built to specifically scan used JavaScript libraries for known vulnerabilities.
-The scan will then be integrated into a Github CI/CD pipeline via Github Actions, thus mitigating the risks from vulnerable libraries early in the Software Development Life Cycle (SDLC).
+RetireJS is an open-source tool that can detect the use of JavaScript library versions with known vulnerabilities when developing a web application.
+By integrating the scan into a Github CI/CD pipeline via Github Actions, it would mitigate the risks from vulnerable libraries early in the Software Development Life Cycle (SDLC).
+Modifications/uses of RetireJS within Github for further security measures will also be demonstrated.

 _Relevance

-With the growing number of Javascript libraries on the web and Node.js application, it is easier to unknowingly choose insecure libraries during development.
-Automating the vulnerability detection in the CI/CD pipeline through OWASP ZAP and extending the scanning by also considering vulnerable Javascript Libraries through RetireJS, would be a relevant security practice within DevSecOps.
+With the growing number of Javascript libraries on the web and Node.js applications, it is easier to unknowingly choose insecure libraries during development.
+Automating the vulnerability detection in the CI/CD pipeline by integrating RetireJS, would earlier mitigate the risks of security breaches from these vulnerable libraries, such as Cross-Site Scripting or Remote Code Execution attacks, and thus would be a relevant aspect within DevSecOps.